Blue wildebeest: Relationship with humans

 As one of the major herbivores of southern and eastern Africa, the blue wildebeest is one of the animals that draw tourists to the area to observe big game, and as such, it is of major economic importance to the region.
 Traditionally, blue wildebeest have been hunted for their hides and meat, the skin making good-quality leather, though the flesh is coarse, dry, and rather tough.

 However, blue wildebeest can also affect human beings negatively.
 They can compete with domestic livestock for grazing and water and can transmit fatal diseases like rinderpest to cattle and cause epidemics among animals.
 They can also spread ticks, lungworms, tapeworms, flies, and paramphistome flukes.

 An ancient carved slab of slate depicting an animal very similar to the blue wildebeest has been discovered.
-Dating back to around 3000 BC, it was found in Hierakonopolis (Nekhen), which used to be the religious and political capital of Upper Egypt at that time.
+Dating back to around 3000 BC, it was found in Hierakonpolis (Nekhen), which used to be the religious and political capital of Upper Egypt at that time.
 This may be evidence that the animal used to occur in North Africa and was associated with the ancient Egyptians.